algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - Rust: Rust is a programming language that is designed to be fast, reliable and productive.
 It is a compiled language that is used to create low level software like operating systems, device drivers, and embedded software.

-- 3D engine : A 3D engine is a software that is used to create 3D applications.
+- 3D engine: A 3D engine is a software that is used to create 3D applications.
 It is used to create 3D games, simulations, and data visualization.

 - SWIG: SWIG is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.

 - Data scientist: A data scientist is a person who is skilled in extracting knowledge or insights from data in various forms, either structured or unstructured, similar to a data analyst but more focused on advanced analysis and modeling techniques.

-- AR : Augmented reality is a live direct or indirect view of a physical, real-world environment whose elements are augmented by computer-generated sensory input such as sound, video, graphics or GPS data.
+- AR: Augmented reality is a live direct or indirect view of a physical, real-world environment whose elements are augmented by computer-generated sensory input such as sound, video, graphics or GPS data.

 - VR: Virtual reality is a computer technology that uses virtual reality headsets, sometimes in combination with physical spaces or multi-projected environments, to generate realistic images, sounds and other sensations that simulate a user's physical presence in a virtual or imaginary environment.